the-technat/core/README.md

 ## How?

 I signed-up on [Terraform cloud](https://app.terraform.io/session) and created an organization for my Github user with one default project and workspace in it named like this repository.
-I installed the Terraform cloud Github App into my account so that VCS-driven workflows can act on my behalf.
+I installed the Terraform Cloud Github App into my account so that VCS-driven workflows can act on my behalf.

 Everything in that workspace has been created/configured manually.